CoronaAPI/c-map/README.md

 # c-map

-> Visualisation of the distribution of the coronavirus COVID-19 based on data of the [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)
+> Visualisation of the distribution of the coronavirus COVID-19 based on data of the [CoronaAPI](https://corona-api-landingpage.netlify.com/)

 ## Build Setup